bcantoni/vagrant-cassandra/2.MultiNode/README.md

 $ vagrant up
 ```

 Note: This will bring up each VM in series which could take a while.
-You can also try running the included `parallel.sh` script which creates the VMs in series, but then does the provisioning step in parallel.
+You can also try running the included `up-parallel.sh` script which creates the VMs in series, but then does the provisioning step in parallel.

 When the up command is done, you can check the status of the 4 VMs: